Skip to main content

 1. Treat your VIPs to something special…

-…before you open it up to your general audience.
+…before you open up your sale to your general audience.

 2. Promote a general Boxing Day sale or discount